dynacentri/Jelastic-Pterodactyl-Node/README.md

 Certbot is used to generate and renew the SSL certificates.

-You will need a Pterodactyl Panel and the domain for it as well as an Admin API key to access the Pterodactyl Panel API.
+You will need a Pterodactyl Panel and the domain for it as well as an Admin API key with Node Read & Write permissions.

 TODO: YouTube Video.